ashwinireddy09/Business-analysis-Dashboard/README.md

-# Crowdfunding Analysis-business analysis(interactive dashboard creation using MS Excel)
+# Kickstarter Analysis-business analysis(interactive dashboard creation using MS Excel)
 ## Project Objective
 A crowdfunding platform like Kickstarter, the objective is to analyze campaign performance, user behavior, and funding trends to provide actionable insights.
 The goal is to support data-driven decisions that enhance user experience, improve platform features, and increase successful project outcomes.